AfroLatino/aws-bootcamp-cruddur/journal/week4.md

 psql $URL cruddur < $seed_path
 ```

-This was used to load the seed data.

 **SQL for seed data**

+This SQL command was used to insert data into public.users and public.activities tables.

 ```sh
 INSERT INTO public.users (display_name, handle, cognito_user_id)